HiP-App/HiP-Auth/README.md

 for a list of code contributions.

 ## Technolgies and Requirements:
-HiP-CmsWebApi is a REST API built on .NET Core 1.0 with C# 6.0.
+HiP-CmsWebApi is a REST API built on .NET Core 1.1 with C# 6.0.
 Below are the requirements needed to build and develop this project,
  * [.NET Core](https://www.microsoft.com/net/core#windows) for windows or Linux.
  * [PostgreSQL](http://www.postgresql.org/download/)

 ## IDE Options
- * Visual Studio 2015 with Update 3 and [NuGet Package Manager](https://www.nuget.org/).
+ * Visual Studio 2017
  * Visual Studio Code with [C# extention](https://marketplace.visualstudio.com/items?itemName=ms-vscode.csharp).

 ## Getting started

  * Clone the repository.
- * Create a new file `appsettings.Development.json` at `scr/Auth`.
+ * Create a new file `appsettings.Development.json` at `src/Auth`.
 (See `src/Auth/appsettings.Development.json.example`).
  * Update the new `appsettings.Development.json` file to match your needs.
  * To run using Visual Studio, just start the app with/without debugging.
  * To run through terminal,